Chris Baldwin (he/him) CHAIR

 Graham Rodgers is the founder and treasurer of the Swadlincote Aspergers Society - one of the first peer-led support groups in the county - whose inclusive community work was nominated in the national Epic Awards 2018.

-His work in the field of neurodiversity began with writing non-fiction articles for newsletters, subscription-only magazine Aspergers United, and awareness campaigns, one of which was the National Autistic Society's "I Exist" campaign, the findings of which shaped the Autism Act of 2009 in the houses of parliament.
+His work in the field of neurodiversity began with writing non-fiction articles for newsletters, magazine Aspergers United, and awareness campaigns, one of which was the National Autistic Society's "I Exist" campaign, the findings of which shaped the Autism Act of 2009 in the Houses of Parliament.

 Throughout the pandemic he worked tirelessly as a key worker, yet moving online, he also worked as an expert by experience consultant for Derbyshire County Council, Citizens Advice Mid-Mercia, and the Autism Information & Advice Service.
 He made contributions to the Derbyshire Autism Alliance meetings, and subsequently invited onto Derbyshire Autism Partnership Board; set up to implement the UK government’s adult autism strategy.